rosafilgueira/dispel4py_workflows/README.md

 **Important!** All the codes for tesing the *xcorr* workflow can be found [here](https://github.com/rosafilgueira/dispel4py_workflows/tree/master/tc_cross_correlation) repository, which includes the instructions for running it.

-In this repostory I have stored the presentation [BatchVsRealTime](https://github.com/rosafilgueira/dispel4py_workflows/blob/master/BatchVsRealTime.pdf), that I gave in the Edinburgh GeoSciences group, 2015, for presenting the different options that we could use for implementing this use case in their computing resources (Terracorrelator machine).
+In this repostory I have stored the presentation [BatchVsRealTime](https://github.com/rosafilgueira/dispel4py_workflows/blob/master/BatchVsRealTime.pdf), that I gave in the School of GeoScience (University of Edinburgh) group, 2015, for presenting the different options that we could use for implementing this use case in their computing resources (Terracorrelator machine).

 **Note**: Recently the [Pegasus team](https://pegasus.isi.edu/) and the [dispel4py team](https://github.com/dispel4py/dispel4py)